-No married couple express their love in exactly the same way as another.
-But the truly happy couples do share one thing in common: Both members make little gestures throughout the day for the other without really thinking about it.
+No couple expresses their love in exactly the same way.
+But the truly happy couples do share one thing in common: Both members do little things throughout the day for the other without really thinking about it.
 Indeed, partners in healthy relationships and marriages make a habit of doing things that, quite simply, they think will please the other person.

 With this in mind, what can couples do to make sure their partners know their significant other is thinking of them?
 Here, per relationship experts, are eight simple gestures all strong couples make.